steveharsant/Docker-Compose-Files/app/README.md

 ## Preflight Configuration

-Update the `.env` file with the required environment variables before running `docker-compose up`
+Duplicate each template file removing the `.tmpl` extension.
+Edit the duplicated files with the required environment variables before executing `docker-compose up`